MathEpitech2025/my_torch/docs/GENETIC.md

 ## Evaluation & timing
 - Each individual: short train via `train_network` (epochs=3 by default in `Genome.to_config`).
 - Accuracy: rounded to % for ranking.
-- Time: GPU synchronized before timing to measure training duration correctly.
+- Time: wall-clock measurement of each short training run.
 - Sorting: by rounded fitness, then time (faster wins ties).

 ## Key parameters (in `GeneticOptimizer`)